StackVista/plugin-developer-assessment/README.md

 ## Delivery

-To submit the assessment, email us the Python source code for the plugin as well as the API key that you used.
+To submit the assessment, email us the Python source code for the plugin.